swiftlang/swift-evolution/proposals/0390-noncopyable-structs-and-enums.md

 struct Foo<T: Copyable>: Copyable {}
 ```

-### Suppressing assumed generic requirements with `~Constraint`
+### Suppressing implicitly derived conformances with `~Constraint`

-There are situations where a type is implicitly assumed to satisfy a generic
+There are situations where a type's conformance to a protocol is implicitly
-requirement because of aspects of its declaration.
+derived because of aspects of its declaration or usage.
 For instance, enums that
 don't have any associated values are implicitly made `Hashable` (and,
 by refinement, `Equatable`):